polterguy/polterguy.github.io/tutorials/hello-world-endpoint/index.md

 ### Internals

-Magic will map your `name` query parameter automatically to the **[.arguments]**/**[name]** node's value, and from within your Hyperlambda code this value will be concatenated with the text _"Hello"_, and returned back to your browser as JSON.
+Magic will map your `name` query parameter automatically to the **[.arguments]**/**[name]** node's value, and from within your Hyperlambda code Magic will concatenate _"Hello "_ with your name and return the result back to your browser as JSON.
 There are two new slots being used in this code.

 * __[strings.concat]__ - Concatenates two or more strings
 * __[unwrap]__ - Forward evaluates expressions